7 Tips for Writing a Business Plan

 Know Your Figures

 Known the difference between gross profit and net profit.
 Surprisingly, many people who start a business do not know the difference.
 Gross profit is turnover minus operating costs (those directly attributable to creating sales), whereas net profit is after all the expenses, such as fixed costs, have been taken off.
+When it comes to the finances, turnover is an important figure so it’s worth knowing how to calculate it, even if you don’t normally do the finances yourself.
 A balance sheet (a statement of your assets and liabilities) should, as the name suggests, always balance.
 If you are having anything to do with the accounts yourself, you should know that a purchase is a debit and a sale a credit.
 It is the principle of double-entry book-keeping and how things will balance at a month-end and then a year-end.

 Cash Flow Forecast